Loss-Adjusted Food Availability Documentation

 - Food pattern equivalents of the five major food groups plus the amounts of added sugars & sweeteners and added fats & oils.

 ERS also uses the loss assumptions embedded in the Loss-Adjusted Data Series to estimate the amount and value of food loss at the retail and consumer levels in the United States (see Usefulness of the loss-adjusted food availability data in estimating food loss).
-A new report estimates the amount, value, and calories of the available U.S. food supply at retail and consumer levels in 2010 that went uneaten, as indicated in the link below:The Estimated Amount, Value, and Calories of Postharvest Food Losses at the Retail and Consumer Levels in the United States
+A report estimates the amount, value, and calories of the available U.S. food supply at retail and consumer levels in 2010 that went uneaten, as indicated in the link below:The Estimated Amount, Value, and Calories of Postharvest Food Losses at the Retail and Consumer Levels in the United States

 This page provides the following information: